Bleon Kurtulus

-Bleon Kurtulus (born 24 June 2007) is a Swedish footballer who plays as a defender for Allsvenskan club Halmstads BK.
+Bleon Kurtulus (born 24 June 2007) is a Swedish footballer who plays as a defender for Allsvenskan club Malmö FF.

 Club career

 Born in Halmstad, Kurtulus joined local side Halmstads BK as a child, going on to sign his first professional contract with the club in June 2023.
-He made his professional debut for the club on 25 April 2024, in a 2–1 win against Hammarby, where his brother Edvin was playing at the time.
-The two shared the pitch during the second half after Kurtulus was brought on as a substitute.
+He made his professional debut Halmstad on 25 April 2024, in a 2–1 win against Hammarby, where his brother Edvin was playing at the time.
+The two shared the pitch during the second half after Bleon was brought on as a substitute.

 On 15 October 2024, he was named by English newspaper The Guardian as one of the best players born in 2007 worldwide.
+On 3 February 2026, Kurtulus signed a five-year contract for Malmö FF.

 International career

 Kurtulus has represented Sweden from under-15 to under-17 level.

 Personal life

 Born in Sweden, Kurtulus is of Kosovan-Turkish descent.
 His two brothers are also footballers; Swedish international Edvin plays for Bulgarian club Ludogorets Razgrad, while Egon plays for Hammarby Talang in the Ettan.